Secondary Autochthonous Outbreak of Chikungunya, Southern Italy, 2017

 Author affiliations: Istituto Superiore di Sanità, Rome, Italy (F. Riccardo, G. Venturi, M. Di Luca, M. Del Manso, F. Severini, X. Andrianou, C. Fortuna, M.E.
 Remoli, E. Benedetti, M.G.
 Caporali, A. Amendola, C. Fiorentini, G. Marsili, L. Toma, D. Boccolini, R. Romi, P. Pezzotti, G. Rezza); European Centre for Disease Prevention and Control, Stockholm, Sweden (X. Andrianou); Regione Calabria, Calabria, Italy (F. Fratto, A.D.
 Mignuoli, L. Rizzo); ASP di Catanzaro, Calabria (G. De Vito, V. De Giorgio, L. Surace); National Institute for Infectious Diseases, Rome (F. Vairo); Emilia-Romagna Region, Bologna, Italy (P. Angelini); University of Bologna, Bologna (M.C.
 Re); Ospedale Pediatrico Bambino Gesù, Rome (C. Rizzo)

-Figure 2.
-Location and size of clusters of 499 cases of chikungunya (probable and confirmed), by municipality, in central and southern Italy, June 26–November 15, 2017.
+Figure 1.
+Epidemic curve for 499 cases of chikungunya (probable and confirmed) in central and southern Italy, June 26–November 15, 2017.

 Page created: October 15, 2019